 For example, you may see terms like “5.1” or “2.1” speaker systems or surround sound audio listed for movies.
 In this case, the first number represents the number of main speakers.
 The “.1” is used to represent a sound channel limited to only bass for subwoofer use.

-Older amplifiers and receivers don’t provide a subwoofer output so we’ll need to connect a subwoofer by other ways.
+Older amplifiers and receivers don’t provide a subwoofer output so we’ll need to connect a subwoofer using some other ideas.

 Powered subwoofer inputs & controls to know